EvoHull/Tapirs/docs/How-To-Guide/setup.md

 `wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.zip`
 `unzip new_taxdump`

+Alternatively there is a snakemake rule specifically to set this up.
+You can run this with the command:
+`snakemake -s rules/tax_db.smk`

 ### SINTAX
 SINTAX (Edgar 2016) is a kmer similarity approach to taxonomic ID that classifies and gives confidence estimates on the classification.
 It requires a database (fasta, fastq, or udb database format) in the data/databsaes/sintax directory.